 - Meeting to executive/leadership meeting

-Awards can be key to your employee recognition system.
-They show value you place in employees beyond just monetary compensation.
+Awards can be crucial to your employee recognition system.
+They show the value you place in employees beyond just monetary compensation.

 Examples of awards: